MOOZY: A Patient-First Foundation Model for Computational Pathology: Stage 2 Only and MOOZY Task-wise Comparison

 \section{Stage 2 Only and MOOZY Task-wise Comparison}

 \Cref{tab:stage2_moozy_taskwise} provides the complete task-level breakdown for the Stage~2 only versus MOOZY comparison discussed in \Cref{sec:results}.
-Stage~2 only trains the slide encoder with multi-task supervision from scratch, without Stage~1 SSL pretraining, and serves as an ablation of the self-supervised initialisation.
-The table reports five-fold mean and standard deviation for Stage~2 only and MOOZY, together with relative gains for weighted F1, weighted ROC-AUC, and balanced accuracy.
-MOOZY improves over Stage~2 only on every task-metric pair, confirming that Stage~1 pretraining provides a representation foundation that facilitates downstream semantic alignment.
-The largest gains appear on KRAS mutation AUC (+29.03\%), Treatment Response (+18.37\% F1, +17.07\% balanced accuracy), and Residual Cancer Burden (+12.00\% F1).
-IDH Status and Histologic Grade show smaller but consistently positive improvements.
+Stage~2 only trains the slide encoder with multi-task supervision from scratch, without Stage~1 SSL pretraining.
+MOOZY improves all three metrics on fourteen of sixteen tasks.
+The largest gains are Treatment Response F1 (+18.37\%) and balanced accuracy (+17.07\%), and RAS/BRAF Status AUC (+32.76\%).
+Stage~2 only remains stronger across all three metrics on UCEC Genomic Subtype and Synaptophysin Grade.
+Macro averages improve by 5.23\% weighted F1, 9.45\% AUC, and 6.47\% balanced accuracy.